Setting Goals, Intentions, and a Word of the Year

 Then once January rolled around, I was right back up to my highest weight.
 With a trip to Jamaica planned for July, I joined a gym and jumped in with both feet, trying to do too much too fast, resulting in fatigue, burnout, emotional drain and even some injuries.

 I found myself frustrated at almost every turn, as the weight was slow to come off despite my hard work.
 That journey taught me a lot about consistency, realistic expectations and patience.

 I learned more about self-love and acceptance and began a journey to changing how I speak and think about myself.
 I found two things that brought me joy; Zumba and Yoga.
 I plan to do more of both in 2019.

-I am committed to eating clean this coming year, starting with the 21 Day Meal Plan (@myadventuretofit on Instagram).
-I may document my food and journey on Instagram as well (@breathe.and.reboot.)
-Oh and I’m doing #dryjanuary for the first time.
+I am committed to eating cleaner this coming year.
+I’m also doing #dryjanuary for the first time.
 I have never done dry anything other than during my pregnancy.
 Anyone who knows me know that I love my wine, so this should be interesting.

 Redefining Myself in My 40s

 I turned 45 in July.
 Until now, I’ve never given much thought to aging.
 But suddenly, I seem to be obsessed with aging on my terms.

 I’m seeing signs of aging; lines, hair loss, easier weight gain, and I can’t believe I’m saying this, but some saggy skin.
 I’m feeling it; stiffness in the morning, getting tired easier, and worst of all, I can tell in my stability, balance, and just the way I move in general.

 I am learning that I need to increase my confidence and explore my own style.
 It’s not just about aging gracefully, but also facing it head on and refusing to let my age define what I wear or how I present myself.